SymfonyCasts/verify-email-bundle/README.md

-# VerifyEmailBundle
+# VerifyEmailBundle: Love Confirming Emails

 Don't know if your user's have a valid email address?
 The VerifyEmailBundle can help!

-Because it's stateless, Verify Email Bundle will generate and validated fully qualified and secure signed URL's that can be emailed to your users using your existing entities with only minor modifications.
+VerifyEmailBundle generates - and validates - a secure, signed URL that can be emailed to users to confirm their email address.
+It does this without needing any storage, so you can use your existing entities with minor modifications.
+This bundle provides:

+1) A generator to create a signed URL that should be emailed to the user.

+2) A signed URL validator.

+3) Peace of mind knowing that this is done without leaking the user's email address into your server logs (avoiding PII problems).

 ## Installation

-The bundle can be installed using Composer or the [Symfony binary](https://symfony.com/download):
+Using Composer of course!

 ```
 composer require symfonycasts/verify-email-bundle
 ```

-## What this bundle provides

-1) A generator to create secure fully qualified signed URL's comprised of a unique user identifier, unique user email address, and any other query params your business logic requires.
- This URL should be emailed to the user for validation.

-2) A signed URL validator.

-3) Peace of mind knowing user credentials, personally identified information, and design principles of your app will not be leaked in to server logs or emails.

 ## Usage

-We strongly suggest using Symfony Maker Bundle's `make:registration-form` to get a feel for how the bundle should be used.
+We strongly suggest using Symfony MakerBundle's `make:registration-form` to get a feel for how the bundle should be used.
 It's super simple!
 Answer a couple questions, and you'll have a fully functional secure registration system with email verification.

-_If your business logic requires additonal query parameters to be used in the signed URL for email validation - please note that the `expires`, `signature`, & `token` query parameter keys are reserved for use by the Verify Email Bundle._

 ## Setting things up manually

-_Implementing this bundle manually without fully understanding the design principles behind it - may result in security vulnerabilities within your application._

- _You really should try `make:registration-form` first before rolling-your-own implementation._
+If you want to set things up manually, you can!
+But do so carefully: email verification is a sensitive, security process.
+We'll guide you through the important stuff.
+Using `make:registration-form` is still the easiest and simplest way.

 After running `make:registration-form` and understanding how to use this bundle, you can validate a users email address anytime.
 An example would be if the